microsoft/ivy/doc/proving.md

 variable is only the function declaration.
 It has no relation to the variable *X* in the conclusion.

 The keyword `axiom` tells IVy that this schema should be taken as valid without proof.
-However, as we will see, the default `auto` tactic treats a schema differently from a simple proposition.
+However, as we will see, the default tactic treats a schema differently from a simple proposition.
 That is, a schema is never used by default, but instead must be explicitly instantiated.
 This allows is to express and use facts that, if they